10 FREE Tools You’ll Love for Learning English & Boosting Your Fluency

 2. Grammarly

-This AI-powered writing assistant checks grammar, spelling, punctuation, and clarity.
-The free version integrates directly into your browser and is ideal for emails, reports, and professional writing.
+This AI-powered writing assistant checks grammar, spelling, punctuation, and clarity — and integrates directly into your browser.
+Perfect for writing emails, reports, or social media posts confidently.

 3. UK vs. US English Dictionaries

-- Collins Dictionary – Best for British English learners
+- Collins Dictionary – Ideal for British English

-Both provide free access to a thesaurus, quizzes, and word lists to expand your vocabulary.
+Both offer free access to a thesaurus, quizzes, and word lists to build your vocabulary.

 4. Hemingway App